Diagnosis of hyperthyroidism

 The diagnosis of hyperthyroidism is usually evident in patients with unequivocal clinical and biochemical manifestations of the disease.
-Other patients have fewer and less obvious clinical signs, but definite biochemical hyperthyroidism.
-Still others have little or no clinical hyperthyroidism and their only biochemical abnormality is a low serum thyrotropin (TSH) concentration, a disorder called subclinical hyperthyroidism.
+Other patients have fewer and less obvious clinical signs but definite biochemical hyperthyroidism.
+Still others have little or no clinical hyperthyroidism, and their only biochemical abnormality is a low serum thyroid-stimulating hormone (TSH) concentration, a disorder called subclinical hyperthyroidism.

 Following a brief discussion of the clinical manifestations of hyperthyroidism, the diagnosis and evaluation of patients with hyperthyroidism will be presented here.
 An overview of the clinical manifestations of hyperthyroidism, disorders that cause hyperthyroidism, the diagnosis of hyperthyroidism during pregnancy, and subclinical hyperthyroidism are discussed in detail separately.
-(See "Overview of the clinical manifestations of hyperthyroidism in adults" and "Disorders that cause hyperthyroidism" and "Hyperthyroidism during pregnancy: Clinical manifestations, diagnosis, and causes" and "Subclinical hyperthyroidism".)
+(See "Overview of the clinical manifestations of hyperthyroidism in adults" and "Disorders that cause hyperthyroidism" and "Hyperthyroidism during pregnancy: Clinical manifestations, diagnosis, and causes" and "Subclinical hyperthyroidism in nonpregnant adults".)